Titanium Rings - Care, Cleaning & Polishing

 Color Anodized Rings

-Skin oil, soap residue, and other contaminates can temporarily alter, fade or dull the optically created color on anodized rings.
-To restore the original vibrant color, soak your anodized ring with an ammonia glass cleaner, such as Windex.
-Soak the ring with Windex for three minutes, then rise in warm water and allow to air dry.
+Skin oil, soap residue, and other contaminates leave a film that can temporarily fade or dull the optically created color on anodized rings.
+To clean the anodized color, soak your ring in a bowl of warm water with liquid dish detergent for a few minutes to remove oil and grease (I recommend Dawn liquid).
+Do not scrub or rub the color.
+Rinse and spray with a glass cleaner, such as Windex.
+Soak the ring with Windex for a minute, then rise in warm water and allow to air dry (do not rub or dry with a cloth).
 If the ring has not been cleaned recently you may need to repeat the process.

 Avoid scratching the anodized surface on color titanium rings.
 Do not wash with cleaners containing abrasives.
+Do not rub the anodized areas with anything other than a soft cloth.
 Abrasives remove the oxide layer and damage the color.